Best Banana Oat Flour Pancakes (Vegan)

 Notes

-- Ingredients- Thoroughly whisk together the dry ingredients before pouring the well-mixed wet ingredients.
+- Mixing the batter- Thoroughly whisk together the dry ingredients before pouring the well-mixed wet ingredients.
 This allows for a much smoother transition of ingredients.

 - Faster cooking- I put the pan lid on my pancakes immediately after they are poured to help them cook faster and thoroughly even in the middle.
 Once I flip them to cook on the other side, I leave the lid off because the middle of the cakes should be done by then.